Having a tax preparer you can trust and rely on is a beneficial relationship anyone can benefit from.

 That is never good for you as a client because it signals that quantity is more valued than quality at that business.

-Ideally, you want to go with a firm that pays a salary and has the same staff year-to-year because it makes the relationship with your tax preparer better and you can feel more comfortable knowing that you are working with the same person who know your situation.
+Ideally, you want to go with a firm that pays a salary and has the same staff year-to-year because it makes the relationship with your tax preparer better and you can feel at ease knowing that you are working with the same person who knows your situation.

-You may also want to consider how you can pay pay your tax preparer.
+You may also want to consider how you can pay your tax preparer.

 Some people are very particular in how they want to get paid, and their preference might not line up with how you like to spend money.